 Decontamination- Because neuro-intoxications often present very shortly after exposure, decontamination through emesis induction can be an important part of therapy.
 Generally, this is suggested to be performed within 2 hours of ingestion (see Article 1), but this depends on many factors including the toxicant being considered.
 Chocolate ingestion can cause delayed gastric emptying so can be recovered by emesis up to 12 hours after ingestion.
 Emesis should not be attempted in overtly clinical patients (moderate to severe tremors, seizing or reduced mentation) as there is a risk of aspiration.
 Moreover, emesis can result in raised intracranial pressure.
 Inducing emesis can also worsen clinical signs in neurotoxicities that cause hyperaesthesia, tremors or muscle spasms (e.g. strychnine, cyclic antidepressants).
 If the patient is overtly clinical (profound CNS depression or neuroexcitation), vomiting has not already occurred and recent ingestion of a lethal dose of toxicant is suspected, gastric lavage is indicated.
 Colonic lavage can be considered in the per acute stages of management in certain cases (organophosphates and carbamates) because they course rapidly through the gastro-intestinal tract.
 Certain neuro-toxicants may not bind to charcoal or charcoal is contraindicated and these include salt (NaCl), xylitol, alcohols (methanol, ethanol, ethylene glycol), petroleum products, strong acids or alkalis and dissociable salts (lithium).
 1 Some neurotoxins may be absorbed via dermal exposure (e.g. pyrethroids and anticholinesterases) and the animal will need to be clipped and washed with a mild detergent to remove these agents.

 Laboratory evaluation- Baseline bloods will allow monitoring of potential hepatic, renal and haematological consequences of intoxication.
 When the toxicant is known, a more targeted choice of blood analysis can be performed.
 For example, monitoring a renal profile when ibuprofen toxicity is suspected, or a liver profile in xylitol toxicity.
 Venous blood gas analysis can reveal derangements indicative of neurointoxications.
 An increased anion gap, normo-chloraemic, metabolic acidosis can be seen in acetaminophen, salicylate, cyanide, methanol, ethylene glycol and cyanide toxicities.
 11 A metabolic acidosis is common in cases of metaldehyde toxicity and hyperlactataemia can be seen in cyanide and ethylene glycol toxicity.
 9, 12 The elevated lactate in ethylene glycol occurs when analysers (e.g. Radiometer ABL) that measure L-lactate cross react with ethylene glycol metabolites.
 Some analysers will not cross react with the metabolites (i-STAT) and so a ‘lactate gap’ can be seen between the two methods.
 13 An elevated venous oxygen saturation (>70%) or a decrease in arterial-venous oxygen saturation difference could also indicate cyanide toxicity.
 12 Co-oximetry on blood gas analysers will allow carbon monoxide levels to be evaluated.
 Ethylene glycol toxicity will cause an increase in the osmolar gap (osmolar gap = measured - calculated osmolarity) for up to 18 hours after ingestion however, osmometry is rarely available to use this.
-Sodium will be elevated in salt intoxication and paintball ingestion and reduced in water intoxication and should be part of the initial evaluation.
+Plasma sodium concentration will be elevated in salt intoxication and paintball ingestion and reduced in water intoxication and should be part of the initial evaluation.
 Other parameters that should be evaluated are glucose and ionised calcium as these could be altered in ethylene glycol toxicity (hyperglycaemia and hypocalcaemia) and xylitol (hypoglycaemia) ingestion.
 9